SingerLab/gac/README.md

 easier when using bins instead of .seg data.
-Lastly, my background in animal genomics allowed me to borrow the succesful frameworks used in Genomic Selection in an abstract way in hopes that we can provide appropriate models for future same-cell technologies.
+Lastly, my background in animal genomics allowed me to borrow the succesful frameworks used in Genomic Selection in an abstract way in hopes that we can provide appropriate models for future associations in multi-omic technologies.

-We hope you enjoy \!

   - Rodrigo, et al.